Faculty Research Interests

 Jessica Kaczorowski

-Understanding brain-behavior relationships in children with neurodevelopmental disorders, from a developmental psychopathology perspective.
-Neuropsychological factors associated with a wide range of neurodevelopmental disorders in childhood, such as autism spectrum disorders, attention deficit/hyperactivity disorder, intellectual disability, learning disorders, genetic syndromes, and emotional and behavioral disorders.
+Understanding brain-behavior relationships in children with neurodevelopmental differences, from a developmental psychopathology perspective.
+Neuropsychological factors associated with a wide range of neurodevelopmental differences in childhood, such as autism, adhd, intellectual disability, learning differences, and genetic syndromes.

 Carrie Langner